CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

     find <provider dir i.e. edu.icpsr/> -type f -name '*.json' | head -<number to list>

-The harvest command will by default create a new folder at the top level with the same name as the provider name, but you can also specify a specific folder when running the harvest command with the ``--out`` argument.
+The harvest command will by default create a new folder at the top level with the same name as the provider name, but you can also specify a folder when running the harvest command with the ``--out`` argument.

 To normalize all harvested documents::